jilljenn/humanlearn/index.md

-This workshop is colocated with the [ITS 2018](http://its2018.its-conferences.com) conference in Montréal on June 11–15.
+We host a 1-day workshop colocated with the [ITS 2018](http://its2018.its-conferences.com) conference to discuss specific algorithmic and machine learning issues for optimizing human learning.

 # Motivation